Test-Optional Business Schools – Is Applying without a GMAT Score a Good Idea or Bad Strategy?

 Such apples-to-oranges comparisons are made by MBA admissions committees every year, especially because not everyone who applies holds a business-type major (nor do admissions officers want homogeneous classes).
 This is precisely why the admissions folks use the GMAT exam to assist them in identifying applicants who can sail through the first-year core courses, or at least not become road kill.

-For this reason, I recommend that each applicant evaluate, first, whether he or she has a good chance of acceptance without submitting a test score; and second, whether he or she is introducing unnecessary risk into the MBA admissions process, based on what the “test-optional” school is signaling.
+For this reason, I recommend that each applicant evaluate, first, whether he or she has a good chance of acceptance without submitting a test score; and second, whether he or she is introducing unnecessary risk into the MBA admissions process, based on what the school is signaling.

 1. High Hurdles, Extra Essays = Submit a GMAT Score, if At All Possible

-I believe that the more barriers that a school sets up to granting waivers, the fewer waivers they probably want to hand out.
-If the default is “submit a GMAT score,” then some large percentage of people will, of course, submit their scores.
+Remember, if the default is “submit a GMAT score,” then some large percentage of people will, of course, submit their scores.
 You are competing against those people.
 They can prove that they are academically ready for MBA core courses: Can you?

 2. “Hey, Can You Send Other Standardized Test Scores?” = Submit a GMAT Score, if At All Possible